KevinKelley/Buckshot/README.md

 ![Buckshot Logo](http://www.buckshotui.org/sandbox/web/resources/buckshot_logo.png)

 ### Buckshot [buhk-shot] *noun* When darts land wildly all over the board. ###

-Buckshot is a an application framework for building multi-platform applications.
-It is written in Google Dart and attempts to model the best of .net WPF (Silverlight) and other model-driven concepts.
+Buckshot is a multi-platform application framework.
+This core library provides the foundations for other target platforms to build from.
+Some of the core features provided include a template parser, data-binding, events, actions, style templates, and more.
+Most developers will not import this core library directly, but will instead choose one of the platform extension libraries (see "Platform Choices" below).

 If you've worked with .net WPF or Silverlight then this framework will feel very familiar to you.